Runi-VN/SecurityElective/Week8/Week8Security1_4/readme.md

 f) Reflect (write down) the pros & cons of using Basic Authentication, and the use cases where it (still) could be relevant

-Pros:
+**Pros:**
 Easy to implement
 "Fast" in terms of:
 - Request has one call for authentication, afterwards set on header.
 - Less code
-Relatively safe if used with SSL
+Relatively safe if used with SSL [link](https://security.stackexchange.com/questions/988/is-basic-auth-secure-if-done-over-https)

-Cons:
+**Cons:**
 Unsafe if used over HTTP.
 HTTPs basic auth is considerably slower
 Lack of encryption is high-risk
+The same unencrypted data is sent every time, so it is really unsafe.
+MitM attacks can hit at any request, not just the first like in other auth types.
+No consistent way to log out
+Unlike JWT you cannot store any other information than username:password
+Only one GUI to use (browser dependant)

+**When to use:**
+?

+#### Exercise 2

+c) Reflect (write down) the pros & cons of using Form-based Authentication, and the use cases where it could be relevant